-The 2008 risk assessment identified 2 urban waste water treatment plants within the catchment and neither of them has been designated as 'at risk'.
+The 2008 risk assessment identified 1 urban waste water treatment plant within the catchment and it has been designated as 'at risk' due to insufficient plant capacity for projected future loadings.

 The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
-Significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.
+The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.